 Prize and lottery notifications

 "You've won a prize!
 We just need to process a small fee to release the funds."
-She may not be able to hold the logical inconsistency — you don't pay fees to receive winnings — long enough to refuse.
+They may not be able to hold the logical inconsistency, you don't pay fees to receive winnings, long enough to refuse.

 Utility shutoff threats